 14:00 [EST] / 20:00 [CET] The End

-28 Artist talk by Petrine Vinje: "Objective Enactive," followed by a conversation with Synne Bull, Dragan Miletic, Ingrid Halland, and Gjertrud Steinsvåg, 11:30-12:45
+28 Artist talk by Petrine Vinje: "Objective Enactive," followed by a conversation with Synne Tollerud Bull, Ingrid Halland, and Gjertrud Steinsvåg

-Following the presentation, Synne Bull, Dragan Miletic, Ingrid Halland, and Gjertrud Steinsvåg will have a conversation on Urban Ecologies, explaining the phases in the project, discuss how artistic research can create institutional community and how we are utilizing the exhibition space as a spatial open-ended research platform.
+Following the talk, Synne Tollerud Bull, Ingrid Halland, and Gjertrud Steinsvåg (ROM) will have a conversation on Urban Ecologies, explaining the phases in the project, discuss how artistic research can create institutional community and how we are utilizing the exhibition space as a spatial open-ended research platform.